BA Hons Law & Human Resource Management

 Ethics & Justice

-The Ethics and Justice class aims to introduce you to the world of work by bridging the gap between theory and practice, and by providing you with the intellectual and practical tools to deal with the personal and practical dimensions of law in a competent, ethical and socially responsible manner.
+Ethics & Justice will introduce you to the world of work by bridging the gap between theory and practice, and by providing you with the intellectual and practical tools to deal with the personal and practical dimensions of law in a competent, ethical and socially responsible manner.

-This class is only open to Law Clinic students with case experience.
+This module is only open to Law Clinic students with case experience.

 Internet Law